 The Trustees have established a Reserves Policy which ensures a minimum balance of £11,370 in the General Fund.
 They are satisfied that the reserves are sufficient at the Balance Sheet date, together with ongoing income anticipated, to enable the church to function effectively in the coming year.
-An emergency budget for 2021 of only essential spending has been set to ensure a reserve of £24,000 at the end of the year.
+A budget for 2022 was set consisting of essential spending and some activities to ensure a reserve of £24,000 at the end of the year; it has been difficult to decide which activities could restart and the budget will be reviewed as the restrictions change.
 There are some designated funds which can be returned to the General Fund if necessary.